PUBLISHED October 8th, 2019 06:00 am | UPDATED February 7th, 2020 06:38 pm

-No roll call of Middle Eastern joints in Singapore is complete without Fat Prince, the buzzy kebab cafe-bar in Tanjong Pagar.
+No roll call of Middle Eastern joints in Singapore is complete without Fat Prince, the buzzy kebab cafe-bar on Peck Seah Street, a stone’s throw from Tanjong Pagar MRT.
 If you’ve ever hit up this intimate spot on weekends or even weekday nights, you’d likely have found it thronged with tipplers.
-The bustle of funky beats and boozy cheer was audible through the archway linking it with its food-centric sister restaurant, The Ottomani.
+The bustle of funky beats and boozy cheer was audible through the archway linking it with its sister restaurant, The Ottomani.

 Thanks to its recent venue revamp, Fat Prince now has more room to spread out and a fatter menu to boot.
 Fat Prince takes over The Ottomani’s premises, with the expanded space now accommodating 90 diners.
 Don’t worry, the latter isn’t gone for good – it’s currently looking for a new home.

 Little has changed of this restaurant’s opulent, old-world vibe.
 The plush settees, intricately-patterned walls, and dusky candlelight glow of The Ottomani remain, though gone are those iconic hanging oil lamps.
 A lovely addition is the dining counter − a stunning mosaic countertop of turquoise and red Turkish tiles − which commands front-row views of the open kitchen.